When Mental Health Is An Emergency: How to Respond Effectively

 When to Call for Help

-If de-escalation techniques fail or the crisis escalates, calling for professional help is critical.
-Reach out immediately to emergency services or mental health professionals if the person is exhibiting dangerous or uncontrollable behavior.
+If de-escalation techniques fail or the crisis escalates, call for professional help immediately.
+Reach out to emergency services or mental health professionals if the person exhibits dangerous or uncontrollable behavior.

 Seeking Professional Assistance